 Refer to Purchasing Thresholds listed under Forms.

-- No Other Method of Placing Orders is Acceptable.
-These are the only purchasing methods available other than for claims made under the University Travel Policy or for minor incidental expense claims (refer Minor Expense Staff Reimbursements Procedure).
-Claims, by staff, for reimbursement of purchases made outside of this procedure will not be paid by the University.
+Claims by staff for reimbursement of purchases made outside of this procedure will not be paid by the University.
 Cash claims of any type will not be entertained.

-- If an Approved Supplier exists for a required product or service, they should be considered as the first option .
-Approved Suppliers are identified on the Finance ordering system.
+- If an Approved Vendor exists for a required product or service, they should be considered as the first option.

-- Approved Suppliers are selected following a fromal Competitive Tendering/Quotation and Contracting process (Refer Approved Suppliers - E Tendering for Obtaining Quotations and Conducting Tenders Guidelines) or by accessing contracts available to the University from the Victorian Government or other consortiums and buying groups of which the University is a member.
+- Approved Vendors are selected following a formal Competitive Tendering/Quotation and Contracting process (Refer Approved Vendors - E Tendering for Obtaining Quotations and Conducting Tenders) or by accessing contracts available to the University from the Victorian Government or other consortiums and buying groups of which the University is a member.

-- New Suppliers are proposed by the person initiating a requisition by forwarding the Supplier Application Form to the new supplier for completion.
+- New Vendors are proposed by the person initiating a requisition by forwarding the Vendor Application Form to the new Vendor for completion.